-Raisin Challenge 1.
-Understand that we can be influenced both positively and negatively; (2) 2.
+Raisin Challenge Understand that we can be influenced both positively and negatively; (2) 2.
 Give examples of some of the consequences of behaving in an unacceptable, unhealthy or risky way.
 Rights and Responsibilities Who helps us 1.
 Explain how different people in the school and local community help them stay healthy and stay healthy and safe; safe?
 2. Define what is meant by 'being responsible'; 3.
 Describe the various responsibilities of those who help them stay healthy and safe; 4.
 Suggest ways they can help the people who keep them healthy and safe.
-Suggest ways they can help the people who keep them healthy and sale.
-Understand that humans have rights and also responsibilities; It's your right Identify some rights and also responsibilities that come with these. l to your right 2.
-Tuerrany service righted and also responsibilities and come with anese.
-How do we 1.
-Understand the reason we have rules; make a 2.
+1. Understand that humans have rights and also responsibilities; It's your right Identify some rights and also responsibilities that come with these.
+How do we Understand the reason we have rules; make a 2.
 Suggest and engage with ways that they can contribute to the decision difference? making process in school (e.g. through pupil voice/school council); 3.
 Recognise that everyone can make a difference within a democratic process.
 In the news!
-1. Define the word influence; 2.
+Define the word influence; 2.
 Recognise that reports in the media can influence the way they think about a topic; 3.
 Form and present their own opinions based on factual information and express or present these in a respectful and courteous manner.
 Safety in •Explain the role of the bystander and how it can influence bullying or other antinumbers social behaviour; •Recognise that they can play a role in influencing outcomes of situations by their actions.
-Logo quiz •Understand some of the ways that various national and international Logo quiz environmental organisations work to help take care of the environment; •Understand and explain the value of this work.
-Harold's Define the terms 'income' and 'expenditure'; expenses •List some of the items and services of expenditure in the school and in the home; · •Prioritise items of expenditure in the home from most essential to least essential.
-Why pay taxes? •Explain what is meant by the terms 'income tax', 'National Insurance' and 'VAT'; •Understand how a payslip is laid out showing both pay and deductions; Prioritise public services from most essential to least essential.
-Being My Best
+Logo quiz Understand some of the ways that various national and international -0-4- environmental organisations work to help take care of the environment; Understand and explain the value of this work.
+Harold's •Define the terms 'income' and 'expenditure'; expenses - Define the terms income and expenditure, схрепзез •List some of the items and services of expenditure in the school and in the home; •Prioritise items of expenditure in the home from most essential to least essential.
+Why pay taxes? •Explain what is meant by the terms 'income tax', 'National Insurance' and 'VAT'; Understand how a payslip is laid out showing both pay and deductions; Prioritise public services from most essential to least essential.
+Being My Best Deling My Dest